pmeulen/xml-tools/README.md

 xml-tools
 =========

 Scripts to ease working with XML schemas on OSX and Linux.
-Should work out-of-the box on OSX.
+Works out-of-the box on OSX with limxml2-utils from macports.

 # Creating an XML Catalog using create_catalog.sh

 create_catalog.sh downloads a bunch of schema's and creates an local XML catalog from them.
+It requires xmlcatalog and curl. xmlcatalog is typicially packaged in libxml2-utils.

-xmllib2 and xmllint (from libxml2-utils) will use this catalog automatically when it is stored in a well known location.
+The generated catalog is used by xmllib2 and xmllint will automatically when it is stored in a well known location.
 For a Linux distro, you probrally need to update the `CATALOG_LOCATION` and `CATALOG_SHARE` in `create_catalog.sh` first.
 You can use "xmllint --help" to find out what this location is on your system.
 Other